Current Pay Run

 Each pay run template can be assigned to an employee only once, which means duplicates of a single pay run template are not possible.

-1. Select the desired employees from in the table.
+3. Select the desired employees from the list by clicking their checkboxes

 After clicking on "Manage Templates" a side panel will open, presenting two sections that list all the existing pay run templates associated with the selected employees.
 This layout offers a comprehensive overview of the templates currently applied to all chosen employees.
 Within this side panel, you will have the ability to add or remove both recurring and once-off pay run templates.